-Researchers uncover novel role of BRCA1 in regulating the survival of skin stem cellsJanuary 3rd, 2013 in Cancer /
+Researchers uncover novel role of BRCA1 in regulating the survival of skin stem cellsJanuary 3, 2013 in Medicine & Health / Cancer

 Our DNA, which stores our genetic information, is constantly exposed to damage.
 If not properly repaired, DNA damage can lead to cell death.
 This, in turn, can lead to tissue exhaustion and ageing, or induce mutations resulting in uncontrolled cell proliferation and cancer.
 Brca1 is a key gene that mediates DNA repair, and mutations in Brca1 lead to familial and sporadic breast and ovarian cancer in humans.